 There’s an expression that says, “If you want to do something badly enough, you’ll find a way.
 If not, you’ll find an excuse.”
 This rings especially true when it comes to fitness.
 This is the time of year that people get derailed from their fitness goals and resolutions before they even break a sweat.
 Why?
 Because their excuses become bigger than their fitness goals.

-While it is nice to be able to comfortably fit in your clothes or be confident in a swimsuit, let’s look at the bigger picture.
+While it is nice to comfortably fit in your clothes or be confident in a swimsuit, let’s look at the bigger picture.
 There is so much more at stake as we get older than how we look physically.
 It’s about how we feel physically — and mentally.
-As you get older do you really want to feel tired, or develop health issues that could easily be avoided with a little daily movement?
-Strength training to build bone density, cardio to strengthen your heart, yoga to help with your balance and flexibility — these are all critical to quality of life as you age.
+As you get older, do you really want to feel tired or develop health issues that could easily be avoided with a little daily movement?
+Strength training to build bone density, cardio to strengthen your heart, and yoga to help with your balance and flexibility — these are all critical to the quality of life as you age.
 Looking great is simply a bonus!

 So.
 Not.
 True.
-I’m not guaranteeing you’re going to get a six-pack, but you can lose belly fat, thereby reducing your risk for heart disease and other health problems that come from carrying extra weight around your middle.
+I’m not guaranteeing you will get a six-pack, but you can lose belly fat, thereby reducing your risk for heart disease and other health problems that come from carrying extra weight around your middle.
 To add insult to injury, as we go through menopause, weight gain in the midsection is a common occurrence.
 But just because it’s common doesn’t mean it’s unavoidable.
-Staying active before, during and after menopause can help minimize, or even prevent the dreaded midlife midsection altogether.
+Staying active before, during, and after menopause can help minimize or even prevent the dreaded midlife midsection altogether.

 This is probably the number one excuse women and men of all ages give as to why they don’t exercise.
 I get it — we all have crazy, busy lives.
 Jobs, kids, social obligations… The list goes on and on.
 But here’s the thing: we all have the same 24 hours in a day.
 Why not spend one of them doing something that will increase your quality of life?
 It might mean that you get up an hour earlier.
 It might mean that you spend less time scrolling social media.
 Maybe, it might even mean that you don’t binge an entire Netflix series in one sitting (gasp!).

 It goes back to what you prioritize, and it starts with prioritizing yourself.
-Don’t fall prey to the mindset that if you don’t have an hour to spend at the gym, or you work late and miss your favorite group fitness class that the day is a total loss.
+Don’t fall prey to the mindset that if you don’t have an hour to spend at the gym or work late and miss your favorite group fitness class, the day is a total loss.
 Something is better than nothing.
 Go for a 15-minute walk.
 Take the stairs at work.
 Do some crunches or pushups while watching TV.
 Knock out some squats while brushing your teeth.
 It doesn’t have to be all or nothing.
-Moving your body, even in small increments throughout the day is better than being sedentary.
+Moving your body, even in small increments throughout the day, is better than being sedentary.
 The bottom line?
 There are 1,440 minutes in the day.
 Surely you can find 15-60 to work toward your fitness goals and improve your health.